dead-claudia/m-iso/README.md

   Note that due to an implementation detail, if you pass an explicit `type` and also include an XML declaration, it will be changed as the XML variant of that type, if applicable, e.g. `"html"` to `"html-polygot"`.

 - `voids` - The list to check against to figure out what's a void element and what's not, such as `<br>` and `<img>`.
 This replaces the internal list for that respective type.
 This argument is meaningless and ignored when in `"xml"` mode.

+- `hooks` - A plain object with hooks for the string renderer.
+Currently, there's only one hook, but there may be more later:

+    - `print(node)` - Takes a virtual node, and returns a transformed node.

 Note that also, `type` can be inferred from the tree itself, if you use a `!doctype` or XML declaration.
 Here's how values are inferred